 Trustworthiness

-Perhaps the best way to address the issue of plausibility, credibility, and trustworthiness of this study is to consider from the perspective of three important and common criticisms of qualitative research.
-Common criticisms include that the investigations are impressionistic, anecdotal, and a-theoretical.
-Impressionistic research is, critics might argue, subjective and biased, poorly defined and analytically incomplete.
-The same critics might say qualitative communication research is anecdotal because it is focuses on the verbal and nonverbal messages of a culture and context, and is not meant to be systematic or generalizable.
-The third common criticism that qualitative communication research a-theoretical represents a lack of understanding about the relationship between qualitative research and theory.
-The following paragraphs explain ways in which qualitative researchers seek to address the criticisms of their work being impressionistic, anecdotal, and a-theoretical increase and ensure the quality of their research.
+Perhaps the best way to address the issue of plausibility, credibility, and trustworthiness of this study is to consider of three important and common criticisms of qualitative research.
+Common criticisms included that the investigations are impressionistic, anecdotal, and a-theoretical.
+First, impressionistic research has been characterized, critics have argued, as subjective and biased, poorly defined and analytically incomplete.
+Second, the same critics have described qualitative communication research as anecdotal because of its focus on the verbal and nonverbal messages of a particular culture and context, and not meant to be systematic or generalizable.
+Third, criticism that qualitative communication research was a-theoretical represents a lack of understanding about the role of theory in qualitative research.
+The following paragraphs explained ways in which qualitative researchers seek to address the criticisms of their work being impressionistic, anecdotal, and a-theoretical increase and ensure the quality of their research.

 The critic who identified qualitative communication research as impressionistic does not accept or understand the researcher’s purpose was to explore and understand interconnectedness of messages and perceptions of the persons who lived in the context and culture and their sensemaking process.
 Research quality improved with increased time in the field in activities such as observing, analyzing documents, and in interviews and conversations with members (Elliot et al, 1999).
 Qualitative communication research included observation in a natural setting with the context key to understanding.
 The quality of the study was maximized through the use of modified constant comparative analysis that kept me working with all of the data collected throughout the analysis process, including data that seemed to be outside the awareness and development of sensitizing concepts.
 Data were compared within and across multiple sources over time and natural patterns emerged from the data to support development of sensitized (Christians & Carey, 1989).
 As is true of qualitative research, I, as the researcher, was the data collection “instrument” and was transparent and honest in terms of personal relationship to the context and location of the research, the decisions made, and the procedures followed in design and implementation (Charmaz, 2006).

-The critic who claims qualitative communication research is anecdotal does not understand the purpose of the research is not generalizability.
+The critic who claims qualitative communication research is anecdotal does not understand that the purpose of the research is not generalizability.
 The purpose of this study was to develop an understanding of the socially-created reality and realities of a particular group of people.
-Lincoln and Guba (1994) countered the concern that the researcher’s interaction with the researched phenomenon, which in this and other qualitative studies was the people.
-Increased association between the inquirer and inquired dyad increased the likelihood that the findings reflected phenomenon “as things really are, and as they really work (Lincoln and Guba, 1994).
+Lincoln and Guba (1994) countered the concern that the researcher’s interaction with the researched phenomenon introduced bias because the only way to research socially constructed reality was to do so with the people who have constructed it.
+Increased association between the inquirer and inquired dyad increased the likelihood that the findings reflected phenomenon “as things really are, and as they really work” (Lincoln and Guba, 1994).
 Triangulation through the use of multiple sources of data as sources of analysis and interpretation increased the level of rigor and credibility of this study (Tracy, 2010).